cloud66-oss/cloud66/README.md

 ### Authorization

 By default, you can use [Cloud66 Toolbet](http://help.cloud66.com/toolbelt/toolbelt-introduction) token which stores in `~/.cloud66/cx.json`.
-If file doesn't exist, you can athorize it yourself
+If the file doesn't exist, you can authorize it yourself

     var (
 		tokenFile    string = "YOUR_TOKEN_FILENAME"